Epicodus-SZ/epi-portfolio/README.md

 ```

 ## Setup & Support
-You can git your own copy of this code by cloning the repository.
-You can do that if you have git install.
+You can get your own copy of this code by cloning the repository.
+You can do that if you have git installed.
 The command is
 ```
 git clone https://github.com/Epicodus-SZ/epi-portfolio.git
 ```